 Street naming and numbering

-The allocation of property numbers or names and street names to form an address is very important in order to be able to locate properties.
-Please do not allocate your own house number, or name.
+The allocation of an officially registered address is very important in order to be able to locate a property.
+Please do not allocate your own house number or name.

 Postal addresses cannot be allocated to certain properties such as agricultural barns, boathouses and holiday lodges.